OpenSlides/openslides-manage-service/README.md

 ## SSL encryption

-The manage tool provides settable options for using SSL encryption, which can be set in a [custom YAML configuration file](#Configuration-of-the-generated-Docker-Compose-YAML-file).
+The manage tool provides settable options for using SSL encryption, which can be set in the [custom YAML configuration file](#Configuration-of-the-generated-Docker-Compose-YAML-file).

-If you do not use any customization the `setup` command generates a self-signed certificate by default.
+If you do not use any customization, the `setup` command generates a self-signed certificate by default.

 If you want to use any other certificate you posses, just replace `cert_crt` and